-September is near!
 For me, September means getting school supplies, leaves changing colors, homecoming, and the end of summer.
 I love this month because, for a lot of people, it means forming your regular routines and rhythms for the year.
-This also makes it an extremely important time of the year for marketers, as September offers a lot of great observances and events to add to your content marketing strategy.
+This also makes it an extremely important time of the year for marketers since September has a lot of great observances and events to add to your social media marketing and content marketing strategy.

-We've handpicked 11 content concepts that you can make your own to fit your business on Facebook, Twitter, Instagram, blogs, emails and other marketing channels.
-We believe one of the best ways to build a connection with current and prospective customers is by posting content worth sharing.
+We've handpicked five observances that you can create content for to fit your business on Facebook, Twitter, Instagram, blogs, emails, and other marketing channels.
+We believe one of the best ways to build a connection with current and prospective customers is by posting content worth sharing on social media.
 Use these ideas as a jumping off point to add a few new things to your content calendar this September.

 - What you’re looking forward to this school year.